light-and-ray/sd-webui-topaz-photo-ai-integration/Readme.md

 Just in case, this extension is more about fun, and adding topaz in webui just because it's possibe.
 If you want to get free models with similar quality, you can use [4x-Nomos8kHAT-L-otf](https://openmodeldb.info/models/4x-Nomos8kHAT-L-otf) and [4x-FaceUpDAT](https://openmodeldb.info/models/4x-FaceUpDAT), place them into `models/DAT` directory, or even you can try [StableSR](https://github.com/pkuliyi2015/sd-webui-stablesr)

 Btw in some cases Topaz shows the best quality among dedicated upscaling models.
-And it's significantly faster even on cpu if you need only 2x upscale
+And it's significantly faster even on cpu if you need only 2x upscale of a big image
 ![](/images/comparation.jpg)

 <details>